amylour/irish_wildlife_matchup/README.md

 ### **Colour Scheme**

-Using the Adobe Color website, I used the colour picker to select colours from landscape photographs and created palettes from these to create the themed backgrounds.
+Using the Adobe Color website, I used the colour picker to select colours from landscape photographs and created palettes from these to design the themed backgrounds.
 Shades of brown were used to create the gameboard palette.
-These colours are used throught the gameboard and buttons/toggles, and in both of the Light/Dark Themes.
+These colours are used throughout the gameboard and buttons/toggles, and in both of the Light/Dark Themes.

 ![gameboard colour palette swatch](docs/images/iw_gameboard.png) _Colour palette for the gameboard_

-The gameboard palette was inspired by natural wood tones and was used to give the gameboard design a 'heavy' feeling as it is the central, most important feature of the gamepage.
+The gameboard palette was inspired by natural wood tones and was used to give the gameboard design a 'heavy' feeling as it is the central, most important feature of the game page.

 <br>